-Total technical provisions, including transitional rules are valued at NOK 555.3 billion for Solvency II, which is NOK 10.2 billion lower than in the financial statements.
-Most of the difference is from the valuation of life insurance liabilities in Storebrand Livsforsikring and SPP.
-Without transitional rules the insurance obligations are valued at NOK 560.1 billion in the solvency balance, which is NOK 5.4 billion higher than in the financial statements.
+Total technical provisions, including transitional rules are valued at NOK 599 billion for Solvency II, which is NOK 11 billion lower than in the financial statements.
+The main cause being lower valuation of unit-linked insurance liabilities.
+This is in partly offset by higher valuation of traditional life insurances in Storebrand Livsforsikring.